-Widget dropdowns and text boxes appear immediately below the toolbar in your notebook.
+Widget dropdowns and text boxes appear immediately following the notebook toolbar.

 The widget API is designed to be consistent in Scala, Python, and R. The widget API in SQL is slightly different, but as powerful as the other languages.
 You manage widgets through the Databricks Utilities interface.